tkmamidi/explain2me/README.md

 # explain2me

 This project is a Chrome extension named "explain2me" that allows users to scrape a web page for text and use a Language Model (LLM) to summarize the page in 250 words.
-The extension consists of both a client-side component and a server-side component.
+The extension only works are public sites.

 ## Usage